thutuephan/TheCloudResumeChallenge/cloudstepbystep/application-security/CORS.md

 - 2. Add Access-Control-Allow-Origin Integration Response Header Mapping to GET method

 ![Integration-Mapping-Error]()
-    - Tried so many different ways to modify the headers, read so many docs on how to enable CORS with Lambda Proxy Ingreation, tested back and forth.
+    - Tried so many different ways to modify the headers, read so many docs on how to enable CORS with Lambda Proxy Integration, tested back and forth.
 Nothing worked.

 ![Lambda-Error]()